KGore12/D3-Challenge/README.md

 ![Newsroom](https://media.giphy.com/media/v2xIous7mnEYg/giphy.gif)

+The D3 enabled interactive scatterplot above allows you to click through to see if rates of poverty correlate to the percentage that lack healthcare with respect to U.S. states.
+Click here to view in the browser:

 ## Background

 Welcome to the newsroom!
 You've just accepted a data visualization position for a major metro paper.
 You're tasked with analyzing the current trends shaping people's lives, as well as creating charts, graphs, and interactive elements to help readers understand your findings.